|Pregnancy food safety

 Why Doola can help

-Doola Scan can help you parse a drink label or ingredient list into pregnancy-relevant questions such as caffeine, guarana, serving size, and added stimulants.
+Doola Scan can help turn a real can label into pregnancy-relevant questions: caffeine per container, guarana, serving size, energy blends, and added stimulants.

 Why energy drinks are not just coffee in a can